 So it goes. --lorraine

 Tuesday, April 28, 2009

-I’ve read about birthmothers who were so euphoric when their surrendered children contacted them that they called all their relatives and friends to share the glad tidings.
-When I learned from a relative in 1997 that Megan was trying to contact me, I felt an overwhelming sense of dread.
-I knew calling Megan (the relative gave me her number) would force me to reconcile the events of 31 years ago with my current life.
+I’ve read about birthmothers who were euphoric when their surrendered children contacted them; they called all their relatives and friends to share the glad tidings.
+When I learned from a relative in 1997 that Rebecca was trying to contact me, I felt an overwhelming sense of dread.
+I knew calling Rebecca (the relative gave me her number) would force me to reconcile the events of 31 years ago with my current life.

 I had no idea how to prepare for the reunion.
-The adoptee activism/birthparent support movement had evaded Salem, Oregon.
+The adoptee activism/birthparent support movement had evaded Salem, Oregon where I lived.
 I rented Secrets and Lies (the only “resource” I had heard of) and watched it several times over the weekend.
-On Monday, November 24, 1997, I dialed Megan’s number.
+On Monday, November 24, 1997, I dialed Rebecca’s number.